 What about Religion?

 Religion is self-policing using peer pressure to maintain the cash flow.
-Here the focus was on selling the afterlife.
-A commodity with no unsatisfied customers.
-This provided massive streams of wealth making organized religion war-proof.
+Here the focus was on selling the afterlife, a commodity with no unsatisfied customers.
+It provides massive streams of wealth, making organized religion war-proof.
 It’s an intentional misrepresentation of mythology as fact.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia

-Michael Harner, Wikipedia
+(2) Michael Harner, Wikipedia

-Abrahamic Religions, Wikipedia
+(3) Abrahamic Religions, Wikipedia